 CMTC has always endeavoured to bring new and exciting productions to the local area, from new takes on tried and tested traditional musicals, to some of the lesser known and more risky (or risqué) productions.

 Details of how to join if you want to be an entertainer, either on or off stage are provided under the Membership menu.
-Details of the productions with dates, times and costs will appear on each of the productions specific pages when they become available.
+Enjoy previewing our forthcoming seasons and please let us know if you need further information.

 Winner of nine Tony Awards upon its debut in 1964.
 Fiddler on the Roof is the brainchild of Broadway legends, Jerome Robbins and Harold Prince; songwriters, Jerry Bock and Sheldon Harnick; and bookwriter, Joseph Stein.